okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 During the initial configuration procedure for an event hook, you specify which event types you want the event hook to deliver.
 The event types that can be specified are a subset of the event types that the Okta System Log captures.

-To see the list of event types currently eligible for use in event hooks, see the [Event Types catalog](/docs/reference/api/event-types/#catalog) and search with the parameter `event-hook-eligible`.
+To see the list of event types currently eligible for use in event hooks, use the [Event Types catalog](/docs/reference/api/event-types/#catalog) and search with the parameter `event-hook-eligible`.

 For general information on how Okta encapsulates events, see the [System Log API](/docs/reference/api/system-log/) documentation.